delinaa16/Azop_Academy/README.md

-﻿AZOP Academy – Backend API
-Node.js • Express.js • MongoDB
+﻿AZOP Academy – Full Stack (Frontend + Backend) Node.js • Express.js • MongoDB • Vanilla JS + Bootstrap

-This repository contains the backend API for AZOP Academy, designed to manage teachers, academic programs, gallery assets, and contact inquiries.
-The system provides secure data handling, structured routing, file uploads, and a modular architecture suitable for production environments.
+This repository contains both the **backend API** and a **modern single-page frontend** for AZOP Academy.
+The backend manages teachers, programs, gallery assets, and contact inquiries, and also serves the frontend UI so everything runs from a single URL.
 Features

 Teachers Module